Does High Sugar Make You Sleepy? Connection Between Glucose and Fatigue

 They may also be feeling sleepy due to increased blood sugar levels.
 You can use a good quality and reliable CGM system to distinguish between the two factors.
 If you are feeling sleepy and your CGM is showing a spike in your blood sugar levels, it means you need to take an appropriate remedy to control your blood glucose levels.

-Among all CGM systems available in the market, Dexcom G7 and freestyle Libre 3 are the most appropriate options to choose from.
+Among all CGM systems available in the market, Dexcom G7 and freestyle Libre 3 Plus are the most appropriate options to choose from.
 Both these devices are highly famous for their distinctive features and high accuracy.

 Conclusion